htlin222/garden/content/native valve endocarditis.md

 * Beta-lactam antibiotics are recommended over vancomycin or daptomycin for treatment of infective endocarditis caused by methicillin-susceptible Staphylococcus aureus.

-* In older patients with infective endocarditis caused by Enterococcus faecalis, especially those with underlying renal disease or those receiving other nephrotoxic agents, **ampicillin plus ceftriaxone** is preferred over aminoglycoside-containing regimens.
+* In older patients with infective endocarditis caused by Enterococcus faecalis, especially those with underlying renal disease or those receiving other nephrotoxic agents, **ampicillin plus ceftriaxone** is preferred over **aminoglycoside-containing regimens**.

 * Early surgery for uncontrolled infection, congestive heart failure caused by valvular dysfunction, or prevention of central nervous system embolization is associated with improved outcomes.